This is a complete guide on how to hear God’s voice.

 As you hear or discern an answer or an impression in your thought life, does it bring a deeper awareness of Peace with it?
 Do you sense His love or His gentleness as He speaks?

-The way you feel inside when you hear the Lord’s voice can be one of the best indicators of whether it really is God or not.
+The way you feel inside when you hear the Lord’s voice can be a good indicator of whether it really is God or not.

 How To Discern God’s Voice From The Devil’s